nilsonrossi/django-bpmn-engine/doc/bpmn/multiinstance.rst

    MultiInstance task configuration

 Spiff will generate a task for each of the items in the collection.
-Because of the way SpiffWorkflow manages the data for these tasks, the collection MUST be a dictionary.
+Because of the way py_bpmn_engine manages the data for these tasks, the collection MUST be a dictionary.

 Each value in the dictionary will be copied into a variable with the name specified in the 'Element Variable' field, so you'll need to specify this as well.